 Since 2010, Henry has undertaken a range of major roles for Opera Australia - Don Ottavio, Nadir, Almaviva, The Italian Singer in Der Rosenkavalier, Lysander in A Midsummer Night’s Dream, Camille in a new production of The Merry Widow and Aldo/Nigel in Bliss in Sydney, Melbourne and at the Edinburgh Festival.
 He sang Nadir and Don Ottavio for West Australian Opera and took the tenor solos in Beethoven’s Symphony No. 9 with the Hong Kong Philharmonic Orchestra under Maestro Edo de Waart.

-In 2014, Henry Choo will sing Cassio in Otello for West Australian Opera and The Perth Festival and appear as soloist with the Queensland and Tasmanian Symphony Orchestras, the Melbourne Bach Choir and the Auckland Choral Society.
+In 2014/2015, Henry Choo sings Cassio in Otello for West Australian Opera and The Perth Festival and makes solo appearances with the New Zealand, Queensland, Tasmanian and Christchurch Symphony Orchestras, the Melbourne Bach Choir and the Auckland Choral Society.